moven0831/The-One-Pass-HackaTON/documentation/iSBT/README.md

 # Incentivized Soul-bound Token (iSBT)

+This smart contract is an incentivized soul-bound token (SBT) for the Open Pass project implemented on the TON blockchain.
+The token allows users to transfer their SBTs among their personal addresses without the motivation to sell, rent, or lend their SBTs in a trustless manner.

 ## Related libraries
 - [`iSBT-single.fc`](https://github.com/moven0831/The-One-Pass-HackaTON/blob/main/contracts/sources/iSBT-single.fc)

-## Introduction
-This smart contract is an incentivized soul-bound token (SBT) for the Open Pass project implemented on the TON blockchain.
-The token allows users to transfer their SBTs among their personal addresses without the motivation to sell, rent, or lend their SBTs in a trustless manner.

 ## Function Specs
 In the storage section, the smart contract keeps track of the following variables:

 - `storage::owner_address`: The current owner of the token.
+- `storage::owner_public_key`: The public key of the owner.
+To verify that the owner signature is valid in the redeem process without requiring the sender must be authority.
 - `storage::content`: The content associated with the token.
 - `storage::authority_address`: The address of the authority allowed to reclaim the token.
 - `storage::authority_public_key`: The public key of the authority.
-To verify that the authority signature is valid without requiring the sender must be authority.
+To verify that the authority signature is valid in the reclaim process without requiring the sender must be authority.
 - `storage::editor_addresses`: A tuple containing the addresses of the editors.
 - `storage::prev_owner_address`: A tuple containing the addresses of the previous owners.
 - `storage::reclaim_at`: The UNIX timestamp after which the token can be reclaimed by the previous owners or the authority.
--
+- `storage::remained_redeemable_index`: A unsigned integer to keep track of remained amount of valid redemption.

 The smart contract includes several utility libraries and defines a set of functions to interact with the storage, send messages, update previous owners, and transfer ownership of the token.

 - `transfer()`: Transfer the ownership of the token to a new owner.